karmaniverous/stan-core/README.md

 ## Environment variables

-See ENVIRONMENT.md for a complete list of environment variable switches observed by the engine, tests, and release scripts.
+See [Env Vars](./guides/env-vars.md) for a complete list of environment variable switches observed by the engine, tests, and release scripts.

 ## Migration (legacy configs)